Best Music Programs for Self-Contained IEP Classrooms

 Pros

-• +Large library of ready-to-use music lessons reduces planning time
+• +Large lesson library reduces planning time for music teachers and special educators

 Cons